intel/ipex-llm/docs/mddocs/Quickstart/flashmoe_quickstart.md

 ```

 ### Notes
-- Larger models and other precisions may require more resources.
+- Larger models and higher precisions may require more resources.
 - For 1 ARC A770 platform, please reduce context length (e.g., 1024) to avoid OOM.
-Add this option `-c 1024` at the end of below command.
+Add this option `-c 1024` at the cli command.
-- For dual-sockets platform, consider enabling `SNC (Sub-NUMA Clustering)` in BIOS and add `numactl --interleave=all` before launch command for *better decoding performance*.
+- For dual-sockets Xeon system, consider enabling `SNC (Sub-NUMA Clustering)` in BIOS and add `numactl --interleave=all` before launch command for *better decoding performance*.